Wednesday, November 11, 2020

 When sampling frequency==44100 Hz and Desired FIR filter taps M==9,

-Frequency sampling index k=0,1,2, .., M-12=4
+Frequency sampling index k=0,1,2, ... , M-12 = 4, i.e.

 k = 0, 1, 2, 3 and 4

-Frequency sampling angle frequency ωk=2πkM :
+Frequency sampling angle frequency ωk=2πkM and its respective frequency is:

 • k = 0 : ω0 = 0, freq0 = 0 Hz